git-ftp/git-ftp/man/git-ftp.1.md

 `--disable-epsv`
 :	Tell curl to disable the use of the EPSV command when doing passive FTP transfers.
 Curl will normally always first attempt to use EPSV before PASV, but with this option, it will not try using EPSV.

+`--proxy-server <host:port>`
+:	will use this proxy server to connect to ftp

+`--proxy-user <username:password>`
+:	will use this credetials to connect through the proxy

 `--version`
 :	Prints version.